apache/incubator-xtable/website/docs/biglake-metastore.md

 import TabItem from '@theme/TabItem';

 # Syncing to BigLake Metastore
-This document walks through the steps to register a XTable synced Iceberg table in BigLake Metastore on GCP.
+This document walks through the steps to register an Apache XTable™ (Incubating) synced Iceberg table in BigLake Metastore on GCP.

 ## Pre-requisites
 1. Source (Hudi/Delta) table(s) already written to Google Cloud Storage.